 Donate Today and Help Save Every Egg

 How you can help save every single egg.

 Start the journey!
 Help a sea turtle hatchling safely reach the sea.

 Provide materials and maintenance for the sea turtle hatchery.

 Support agami heron monitoring efforts for three months.

 Support five volunteer research assistants for one month.

 Through the protected status of the land, the volunteers and researchers at Pacuare Reserve contribute to the important conservation of two iconic species: the leatherback sea turtle and the agami heron.

-Each night from March to October, Pacuare Reserve’s research assistants conduct turtle censuses along 6 kilometers of beach searching for nesting females.
-Pacuare Research assistants collect biometric data on the females and protect their nests from illegal harvesting and beach erosion.
+Each night from March to October, Pacuare Reserve’s research assistants conduct censuses on leatherback sea turtles along 6 kilometers of beach searching for nesting females.
+Pacuare Research assistants collect biometric data on the female turtles and protect their nests from illegal harvesting and beach erosion.
 Once the adult turtle has returned to sea, the research assistants journey back to the beginning of the beach – another 6 kilometers – to the “Vivero” or the hatchery.
-In 2021, an IMPRESSIVE 46,000 kilometers (or 28,583 miles) were walked by research assistants and volunteers to find and protect more than 53,000 baby sea turtle eggs!
+In 2021, an IMPRESSIVE 46,000 kilometers (or 28,583 miles) were walked by research assistants and volunteers to find and safeguard more than 53,000 53,000 baby sea turtle eggs!

 Around 65 days later, these eggs hatch, bringing forth the next generation of leatherback sea turtles.
 After gathering weight and shell length measurements, the research assistants guide the tiny sea turtles out to the ocean, where only 1 in 1,000 sea turtles make it to adulthood.
 These odds mean every egg matters to the survival of the leatherback sea turtles.